brunchstudio/pytvpaint/docs/index.md

 - **Fully extensible** - a George function wasn't implemented?
 You can either submit an issue on the repository or [code it yourself](./contributing/wrap_george.md)!
 We provide tools to directly speak in George with TVPaint and parse the resulting values.

 - **Used in production** - Pytvpaint comes from a frustration of coding in the George programming language which made our codebase really hard to maintain here at [BRUNCH Studio](https://brunchstudio.tv/).
-It's now used in production to support the 2D movie pipeline.
+It's now used in production to support our pipeline.

 ## Pytvpaint examples